-The modern technological solutions offer great opportunities of having complete geomatic surveys in several environments [12], as well as in cultural heritage [2], [13], [14].
-In particular, photogrammetry can be defined as a science to obtain reliable information about the spatial properties of land surfaces and objects, without physical contact [15].
-It is a relatively new technique for accurate digital capture of three-dimensional objects and surfaces.
-This technique became always more and more popular in the conservators community and it has been adopted for cultural heritage providing a set of new tools for archaeologists and experts in the field.
-It has the great advantage to capture, store, process, share, visualize and annotate 2D/3D objects.
-Figure 1(a) reports the workflow adopted to obtain the final digital model for The Conversion of St Paul painting.
-It consists of several phases of processing.
-The first one (steps 1 and 2 in Figure 1(a)) is the camera capture and alignment, which allows to correctly place the images with respect to each other and/or to calculate the exact position in the real space.
+The various modern technological solutions offer great opportunities to obtain complete geomatic surveys in various environments [12] and in the field of cultural heritage [2], [13], [14].
+Here, photogrammetry can be defined as a scientific pursuit aimed at obtaining reliable information regarding the spatial properties of land surfaces and objects, without the need for physical contact [15].
+It presents a relatively new technique for the accurate digital capturing of 3D objects and surfaces, and has become increasingly popular within the conservator community, often adopted in the field of cultural heritage as a set of new tools for archaeologists and experts working in this area.
+The method has the great advantage of having the capacity to capture, store, process, share, visualise and annotate 2D/3D objects.
+Figure 1a presents the workflow adopted to obtain the final digital model for The Conversion of St Paul painting, which consisted of several phases of processing.
+The first phase (steps 1 and 2) involved the camera capturing and alignment, which allowed for correctly placing the images in relation to each other and/or calculating the exact position in the real space.
 It is at this stage that the software generates a sparse point cloud.
-The second phase (step 3 in Figure 1(a)) involves the generation of a dense point cloud based on the estimated camera positions.
-The dense cloud of points can be modified if necessary before the generation of the 3D mesh model.
-The third phase (step 4 in Figure 1(a)) is the reconstruction of a 3D polygonal mesh representing the object surface, based on the dense point cloud.
-After the mesh geometry generation and reconstruction, the model is textured and used for orthomosaic generation.
+Meanwhile, the second phase (step 3) involved the generation of a dense point cloud based on the estimated camera positions.
+If required, the dense cloud of points can be modified prior to the generation of the 3D mesh model.
+The third phase (step 4) involved the reconstruction of a 3D polygonal mesh representing the object surface, as based on the dense point cloud.
+Following the mesh geometry generation and reconstruction, the model was textured and used for orthomosaic generation.

-Figure 1(b) shows the final digital model of the painting and the location of the pigments analyzed by means of XRF and Raman spectroscopy

-XRF measurements were carried out by a portable XRF “alpha 4000” (Innovex-X system) analyzer that allowed the detection of chemical elements having an atomic number (Z) between phosphorus and lead.
-It is equipped with a Ta anode X-ray tube as source and a Si PIN diode (active area of 170 mm2) as detector.
-The instrument operated in “soil” mode, a Compton Normalization algorithm designed for achieving lowest Limit of Detection (LOD) possible (trace concentrations, levels of ppm) for soil and bulk samples.
-The “soil” mode was used with the “Environmental” elements suite.
-The element list for the used “soil” mode is: P, S, Cl, K, Ca, Ti, Cr, Mn, Fe, Co, Ni, Cu, Zn, As, Se, Br, Rb, Sr, Zr, Mo, Ag, Cd, Sn, Sb, I, Ba, Au, Hg, Pb.
-For each sample, two sequential tests were performed: the first with operating condition of 40 kV and 7 µA and the second with 15 kV and 5 µA, for a total spectrum collection time of 120 s.
-The instrument was controlled by a Hewlett-Packard iPAQ Pocket PC, also used as data storage.
-Calibration was performed by soil LEAP (Light Element Analysis Program) II and was verified using alloy certified reference materials produced by Analytical Reference Materials International.
-For a better statistics, fluorescence signal was collected for 60 s per run.
-For all the investigated samples, the lines detected at 8.15 keV and 9.34 keV have been associated to the L and L transitions of Ta anode.
+Figure 1b shows the final digital model of the painting and the location of the pigments analysed via XRF and Raman spectroscopy.
+Here, the XRF measurements were carried out using a portable XRF Alpha 4000 analyser (Innovex-X system), which allows for the detection of chemical elements with an atomic number (Z) between phosphorus and lead and is equipped with a Ta anode X-ray tube as the source and a Si PIN diode (active area of 170 mm2) as the detector.
+The instrument was operated in soil mode, with a Compton normalisation algorithm designed for achieving the lowest possible limit of detection (LOD) (trace concentrations, ppm levels) for soil and bulk samples.
+The soil mode was used with the ‘environmental’ elements suite, which includes the following elements: P, S, Cl, K, Ca, Ti, Cr, Mn, Fe, Co, Ni, Cu, Zn, As, Se, Br, Rb, Sr, Zr, Mo, Ag, Cd, Sn, Sb, I, Ba, Au, Hg, Pb.
+For each sample, two sequential tests were performed, the first with operating conditions of 40 kV and 7 µA and the second with conditions of 15 kV and 5 µA, for a total spectrum collection time of 120 s.
+The instrument was controlled by a Hewlett-Packard iPAQ Pocket PC, which was also used for the data storage.
+The calibration was performed using a soil light element analysis program (LEAP) II and was verified using alloy certified reference materials produced by Analytical Reference Materials International.
+To obtain better statistics, a fluorescence signal was collected for 60 s per run.
+For all the investigated samples, the lines detected at around 8.15 and 9.34 keV were attributed to the L and L transitions of the Ta anode.